strimzi/strimzi-kafka-oauth/README.md

 - `oauth.jwks.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/certs")
 - `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/auth/realms/demo" - only access tokens issued by this issuer will be accepted)

 Some authorization servers don't provide the `iss` claim.
-In that case you would not set `oauth.valid.issuer.uri`, and you would explicilty turn off issuer checking by setting the following option to `false`:
+In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g. "false")

 JWT tokens contain unique user identification in `sub` claim.
 However, this is often a long number or a UUID, but we usually prefer to use human readable usernames, which may also be present in JWT token.
-Use `oauth.username.claim` to map the claim (attribute) where the value you want to use as used id is stored:
+Use `oauth.username.claim` to map the claim (attribute) where the value you want to use as user id is stored:
 - `oauth.username.claim` (e.g.: "preferred_username")

-If `oauth.username.claim` is specified the value of that claim is used instead, but if not set, the fallback is still the `sub` claim.
+If `oauth.username.claim` is specified the value of that claim is used instead, but if not set, the automatic fallback claim is the `sub` claim.

-You can fallback to a secondary claim, which allows you to map multiple account types into the same principal namespace:
+You can specify the secondary claim to fallback to, which allows you to map multiple account types into the same principal namespace:
 - `oauth.fallback.username.claim` (e.g.: "client_id")
 - `oauth.fallback.username.prefix` (e.g.: "client-account-")

 If `oauth.username.claim` is specified but value does not exist in the token, then `oauth.fallback.username.claim` is used.
-If value for that doesn't exist either, the `sub` claim is used.
+If value for that doesn't exist either, the exception is thrown.`
 When `oauth.fallback.username.prefix` is specified and the claim specified by `oauth.fallback.username.claim` contains a non-null value the resulting user id will be equal to concatenation of the prefix, and the value.

 For example, if the following configuration is set: